zextras/tech-doc/source/suite/auth.rst

 From the zimlet, the user can:

--  **Change the password** of the current logged in user.
+- **Change the password** of the current logged in user

--  **Add new credentials** by clicking on either `Authentication Type` (for text codes and QR codes) or `One Time Password`
+- **Add new credentials** in the dedicated pages, accessible by clicking *Exchange ActiveSync*, *Mobile Apps*, or *OTP Authentication*

--  **Check the status** and other information for every *Authentication Type* created.
-Each entry of the list displays the label of the password, its status, the service it is valid for, and its creation date.
+- **Check the status** and other information for all `Exchange ActiveSync` and `Mobile Apps` credential created.
+In each section, entries in the list display the label of the password, its status, the service it is valid for, and its creation date.

--  **Check the status** and other information for every *One Time Password*.
+- **Check the status** and other information for every `One Time Password` created.
 Here, each entry shows a description, its status, the failed attempts, and its creation date.

 - **Manage** the 2FA access.
 Each user can decide whether to enforce access using 2FA, unless its use has been enabled or disabled at COS, domain, or global level.
-In this case, only a greyed-out checkbox is shown.

--  **Delete** any credential created, by simply selecting it and clicking on the :bdg-danger-line:`DELETE` button
+- **Delete** any credential created

 .. important:: Users can in no case modify their assigned credentials, change the password of credentials they generate, or modify any